rust-lang/book/nostarch/chapter10.md

 }
 ```

+The generic `Option<T>` is replaced with the specific definitions created by
-Because Rust compiles generic code into code that specifies the type in each
+the compiler.
+Because Rust compiles generic code into code that specifies the
-instance, we pay no runtime cost for using generics.
-When the code runs, it
+type in each instance, we pay no runtime cost for using generics.
+When the code
-performs just as it would if we had duplicated each definition by hand.
-The
+runs, it performs just as it would if we had duplicated each definition by
-process of monomorphization makes Rust’s generics extremely efficient at
+hand.
+The process of monomorphization makes Rust’s generics extremely efficient
-runtime.
+at runtime.

 ## Traits: Defining Shared Behavior

-A *trait* tells the Rust compiler about functionality a particular type has and
+A *trait* defines functionality a particular type has and can share with other
-can share with other types.
-We can use traits to define shared behavior in an
+types.
+We can use traits to define shared behavior in an abstract way.
+We can
-abstract way.
-We can use trait bounds to specify that a generic type can be any
+use *trait bounds* to specify that a generic type can be any type that has
-type that has certain behavior.
+certain behavior.

 > Note: Traits are similar to a feature often called *interfaces* in other
 > languages, although with some differences.